We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A single 103-milliliter bottle contains about 200 mg of hemp-extracted CBD.

 This relief lotion contains full-spectrum CBD extract, arnica flowers, shea butter, magnesium, and essential oils.
 According to the product website, it helps relieve muscle pain, inflammation, and tightness while repairing and moisturizing the skin.

 One bottle of relief lotion contains about 155.67 mg of CBD.

 PureKana CBD Transdermal Patches

-PureKana offer waterproof transdermal patches that contain 60 mg of CBD.
+PureKana offers waterproof transdermal patches that contain 60 mg of CBD.
 People can wear these patches for up to 4 days.

-PureKana recommend that people place the patch on a flat, dry area, such as the stomach or lower back.
+PureKana recommends that people place the patch on a flat, dry area, such as the stomach or lower back.

 CBD products may help relieve muscle, joint, and nerve pain.
 However, there is limited scientific evidence to support these claims.

 - warm or cold compress for stiff, aching muscles

 - corticosteroid injections for nerve pain and inflammation